Successful applicants - Round 1

 You can be auspiced if you:

-• Are unable to meet your obligations under the funding deed without the support of an auspice body.
+- Are unable to meet your obligations under the funding agreement without the support of an auspice body.

 Reasonable auspice fees are eligible for Arts Queensland funding.
 Please include information about the services the auspice body will supply and how they have been costed.